 No visit to Wellington is complete without a visit to Te Papa Museum, The Museum of New Zealand.
 Be warned, you could literally spend hours here though, allow at least 2 hours to really get a feel of it, the coffee on the 4th floor (there is also a cafe on the ground floor but the cafe on the 4th floor is more comfortable and quieter) is pretty good as well.

 If you are a Hobbit fan then Weta Cave should be a must, here you can see exhibits of props from all of the Lord of Ring films plus watch a free documentary about the props.
-The Weta Cave Workshop Tour for $25 pp is also worth the extra expense.
+The Weta Cave Workshop Tour is also worth the extra expense.
 Here you can really learn the behind the scenes of how every element small or large from the films actually got made, plus you can have the chance to touch/hold some of the real props used in the films!

 For dinner, The Bresolin on Wills Street is perfect if you want an early dinner, especially if you have to leave Wellington on this night.
 They offer $20 roast’s after 5 pm (be on time, it is popular!) they really are the best that we have found in town and trust us we have eaten loads of them – we are British after all!

 The Coffee – Don’t forget your pit stops.

 To Wellingtonians coffee is everything.
 Before I arrived, I did not like coffee, now I drink it almost every day.
 However, believe us it is still possible to get a bad coffee in Wellington our top places if you would like to seek them out are, Aro Café in Aro Valley, Havana Coffee, Prefab and Peoples Coffee.
 They are also great places to get a spot of lunch.

 For more reccommendations of what to see and do around Wellington check out this city guide below.
 We love Wellington and we hope you do too!

 Do you have a tip to share from your trip to Wellington?
 Feel free to share them in the comments below!